 Settlement for an Unknown Murderer's Crime

-5 A woman must not wear men's clothing, nor a man wear women's clothing, for the Lord your God detests anyone who does this.
-6 If you come across a bird's nest beside the road, either in a tree or on the ground, and the mother is sitting on the young or on the eggs, do not take the mother with the young.
-7 You may take the young, but be sure to let the mother go, so that it may go well with you and you may have a long life.
-8 When you build a new house, make a parapet around your roof so that you may not bring the guilt of bloodshed on your house if someone falls from the roof.
-9 Do not plant two kinds of seed in your vineyard; if you do, not only the crops you plant but also the fruit of the vineyard will be defiled.
-10 Do not plow with an ox and a donkey yoked together.
-11 Do not wear clothes of wool and linen woven together.
-12 Make tassels on the four corners of the cloak you wear.
+5 A woman must not wear a man's clothing, nor a man wear women's clothing.
+This kind of thing is an abomination to God, your God.
+6 When you come across a bird's nest alongside the road, whether in a tree or on the ground, and the mother is sitting on the young or on the eggs, don't take the mother with the young.
+7 You may take the babies, but let the mother go so that you will live a good and long life.
+8 When you build a new house, make a parapet around your roof to make it safe so that someone doesn't fall off and die and your family become responsible for the death.
+9 Don't plant two kinds of seed in your vineyard.
+If you do, you will forfeit what you've sown, the total production of the vineyard.
+10 Don't plow with an ox and a donkey yoked together.
+11 Don't wear clothes of mixed fabrics, wool and linen together.
+12 Make tassels on the four corners of the cloak you use to cover yourself.

 Laws concerning Chastity